ing-bank/baker/docs/sections/development-life-cycle/introduction.md

 recipe one step at a time.
 In other words, it's a practical approach to learning Baker.

 ## Setting the stage
-In order to be practical, we need some kind of context in which we can be practical.
+To be practical, we need some kind of context in which we can be practical.
 To that end, imagine you are working as a software engineer for a modern e-commerce company.
 They are building a web-shop made up of different microservices.
 You are responsible for building the order reservation process.
 The requirements read: